linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.06.2026
+- Topic: UIID and eIDAS
+- Directory: /posts/2026/June/15
+- Description: ``` Who controls trust on the internet?
+The battle between global tech giants and the EU’s eIDAS 2.0 regulation is changing how we look at digital sovereignty and online identity.
+Learn how cryptography is trying to bridge the gap between government control and user privacy.
+Watch the full breakdown here: https://youtu.be/NbKuyhwAazc?si=uqAaN-xf8hqrMlZ5 ```

 ### 14.06.2026
 - Topic: UIID Cards
 - Directory: /posts/2026/June/14